Advisory Board and Industry Relations

 Scott Zufall

-Director, Research and Development, Medical Division, Stryker Instruments
+Director, Research & Development, Medical Division, Stryker Instruments

 -

-Our online Engineering Management students take the same core curriculum and work with the same faculty as our on-campus students: marketing, finance, intellectual property and business law, and management.
-In addition, they focus on building expertise in commercialization, finance, or operations management, with additional technical electives to further their technical knowledge.
+Our online students take the same proven core curriculum as on-campus: marketing, finance, intellectual property and business law and management.
+Students can focus on commercialization, finance, or operations management, and select technical electives to further deepen their technical knowledge.

 Duke’s innovative learning method integrates the flexibility of online classes with cohort-centric residencies that promote skill and knowledge development through activities, seminars, and workshops.